| Winter 2014: Cayman Islands MAST |

 | |

-Please note that final program fees are subject to change until the group's departure date.
-Final program fees may increase due to airline taxes, fuel surcharges, exchange rates, or changes in the group size.
+- Program Fees are subject to change until the group's departure date.
+Final Program Fees may increase due to unforeseen local cost increases, fluctuations in exchange rates, or changes in the group size.

 | |